Katangese Gendarmerie: Early action and suppressing rebellion in northern Katanga

 In the immediate aftermath of the Katangese secession, Katangese forces clashed with the Armée Nationale Congolaise (ANC) in the Kasai region.
 In August 1960 the region of South Kasai seceded from the Congo.
 The ANC launched an offensive and successfully occupied it, but the Gendarmerie and South Kasian forces successfully prevented them from making incursions into Katanga.

 The Gendarmerie first saw major action in Northern Katanga in efforts to suppress the Association Générale des Baluba du Katanga (BALUBAKAT), a political party which represented the Luba people of the area and rebelled against Katangese authority.
 Some prominent BALUBAKAT politicians allied themselves with the Stanleyville government.
-On October 17, 1960, neutral zones were created in the region under a temporary agreement with the United Nations.
+On 17 October 1960, neutral zones were created in the region under a temporary agreement with the UN.
 In theory the region was controlled by ONUC contingents, but in reality the peacekeeping units were too weak to exercise authority.
 Because the rebellion threatened Katanga's communications, partially-trained soldiers and policemen were dispatched in units of around 60 people to the region to exert Katangese control.
 The inexperienced troops often resorted to pillaging and burning settlements.
 Political scientist Crawford Young suggested that the tactics were intentional and represented "little more than terrorization carried out by indiscriminate reprisals against whole regions."

 On 7 January 1961 troops from Stanleyville occupied Manono in northern Katanga.
 Accompanying BALUBAKAT leaders declared the establishing of a new "Province of Lualaba" that extended throughout the region.
 The ONUC contingents were completely surprised by the takeover in Manono.
 Tshombe and his government accused ONUC of collaborating with the Stanleyville regime and declared that they would no longer respect the neutral zone.
 By late January groups of Baluba were launching attacks on railways.
 UN officials appealed for them to stop, but the Baluba leaders stated that they aimed to do everything within their power to weaken the Katangese government and disrupt the Katangese Gendarmerie's offensive potential.
-On 21 February 1961 the UN Security Council passed a resolution permitting ONUC to use military force as a last resort to prevent civil war.
+On 21 February the UN Security Council passed a resolution permitting ONUC to use military force as a last resort to prevent civil war.
 As the Congo was already more-or-less in a state of civil war, the resolution gave ONUC significant latitude to act.
 It also called for the immediate departure of all foreign military personnel and mercenaries from the country, though the use of force was not authorised to carry out the measure.
 Therefore, force could only be used to remove foreign soldiers and mercenaries if it was justified under the reasoning that such action would be necessary to prevent civil war.